This hostel doesn’t feel like a hostel. It feels like a bus station. Maybe even an airport.

 The next day, perhaps inspired by Marc and his cool bike shorts, I decide to rent a bike and ride west.
 Maybe I’ll see something beautiful, I say.
 I look at the map.
 Zouteland is 10 kilometres away.
 Maybe I’ll make it there.

 It’s been a while since I rode a bike.
 I don’t remember it being so tiring during childhood.
 My legs start to burn quickly.

 As I power through the sand dunes, up and down the biking trails, local oldies, fifty, sixty, maybe seventy years old, zoom past me, pedalling like Tour de France champions.
 I play mind games with myself to keep myself going, trying to battle the fierce ocean breeze, the sun, the fire in my thighs.

 Eventually, I get lost.
 I look at the map.
 Then I get lost again.
 Riding in circles.
 Lost three times.
 I look at the map again.
 How am I riding in circles when all I can see are straight lines?

 When I finally arrive in Zouteland, I don’t even realise I’ve arrived in Zouteland.
 It’s just holiday homes, straight out of Pleasantville, sitting in perfect grids, spotless, colourful shutters on their windows, same as all the homes I’ve been riding past for the last hour.
 It’s only stumbling upon the little tourist zone – a small cluster of ice cream parlours and souvenir shops – that I realise I’ve made it to Zouteland town.

-I walk into one of the food joints, I see a display cabinet full of fried fast food.
+I walk into one of the food joints and see a display cabinet full of fried fast food.
 I unload questions on the guy behind the counter; what’s this, what’s that?

 “First time in the Netherlands?” he laughs.